RobertHolzhauser/e2/p2/README.md

 The bingo card is set up such that all cells on the board are submit buttons.
 The Bingo, Next Call, and New Game buttons are also submit buttons.

+The board is created dynamically with a nested loop.
+The queue of calls is created ahead of time, and each call pops a number from the queue array.
+Each click is evaluated to determine which button triggered the POST, action taken respectively.

+CSS is used to generate the bingo marker, when the class "bingo-marker" is used.
+When the board is generated, the array that tracks all of the cell clicks is tracked to see if the current cell contains any of the tracked values.
+If so, the bingo-marker class is added to the table cell.